amosccchang1018/playwright-automation-framework/readme.md

 ## About The Project

-This project is designed to test whether the login feature is working properly on a specific shopping website.
+This project aims to validate the functionality of the login feature for a specific e-commerce website.

 ## Hardware Specifications

 ---

-PC recommended requirement for this test cases
+The recommended PC specifications for executing these test cases are as follows:

-* Mac OS
+* Operating System: Mac OS
-* Memory : 8 GRAM min
+* Memory: Minimum 8GB RAM
-* min 256GD disk space
+* Disk Space: At least 256GB
-* i5 process
+* Processor: Intel i5 or equivalent

 <p align="right">(<a href="#readme-top">back to top</a>)</p>